werobot-france/studentrobotics-2021/README.md

 <!-- TODO: add link to the blog post --->

 We lost at fourth finals [here](https://youtu.be/gxJM6ernMqo) you can find the video of the full knockouts and finals.
 We are on the 6th place!
-There was 22 teams in total.
+There were 22 teams in total.

 ![](/student_robotics_logo_r.png)